 Before starting any clinical trial, experts must perform a lot of research.
 These experts make detailed and safe plans for their trials, known as protocols.
 There are 4 phases of clinical trials.2

 Phase 1 uses a small group of people to test the safety and dosage of a drug.
 Most of the time, these participants are healthy volunteers without the targeted condition.
 The purpose of phase 1 testing is to see how the drug interacts in the body and what dosages are safe.
 Before starting phase 1 trials, researchers often use animal models to estimate starting doses.2

 Phases 2 and 3 usually have the same goal.
 These phases involve people with the targeted condition.
 Both phases look to see how effective the drug is and monitor for side effects.
 Phase 3 studies often involve more people than phase 2 studies.2

 Phase 4 studies occur after a drug has been approved.
 This allows researchers to monitor long-term effects.2

 Research findings have helped researchers, doctors, and TED specialists to understand the underlying causes and effects of TED.
 With this information, researchers often look at how drugs used for other conditions might help treat TED symptoms.

 An off-label drug is a drug that is used to treat a different condition than the one it was approved by the FDA to treat.
-This also means the FDA has not yet determined the drug is safe when used the way you are taking it.3
+This also means the FDA has not yet determined the drug is safe and effective when used the way you are taking it.3

 Off-label does not mean the drug is unsafe to take.
 Often, it means there has not been an official clinical trial to test the drug for this specific rare disease.
 You should always talk to your doctor about any questions you have about your treatments.3